Virus2466/niceshell/README.md

 A simple Shell Created By using Golang.

-I've Used Os.Hostname in Os Package To Print The Hostname of the user.
+I've used Os.Hostname in Os Package To Print The Hostname of the user.

+"More Changes coming soon"

 ![Alt Text](./Images/nice.png "Shell Ss")